microbus-io/fabric/README.md

 ## Digging Deeper

-👉 The [layerd architectural diagram](./docs/blocks/layers.md) is good introduction to the many building blocks of `Microbus` and how they relate to one another
+👉 The [layerd architectural diagram](./docs/blocks/layers.md) is map of the many building blocks of `Microbus` and how they relate to one another

 👉 If you like reading code, the [list of packages](./docs/structure/packages.md) will help you find your way